Live! Bootleg: Release and legacy

 In the band memoir Walk this Way, Perry recalls, "I didn't want to do a live album at the time because there were so many perfect live albums coming out, all doctored and fixed and overdubbed.
 Big deal.
 Double live album - 'standard of the industry'.
 I felt like we had to avoid that and do a real live album like Live at Leeds or Get Yer Ya Ya's Out or that old Kinks album."
-In his own 2014 memoir Rocks, Perry confessed that the idea behind the LP confounded their label Columbia:
+In his own 2014 memoir Rocks, Perry said that the idea behind the LP confounded their label Columbia: "We were working on Live!
+Bootleg!, an album of old shows that we intentionally wanted to sound bootlegged.
+A couple of those tracks were recorded off air onto a cassette.
+It had hiss all over it.
+We left on the hiss because the hiss was real.
+But I'm not sure Columbia ever understood our concept.
+They wanted a clean sound, but we wanted to keep it real.
+That's the thrill of a real bootleg."
+Singer Tyler states, "The album is a reflection of the band, as we feel and sound.
+It features material and experiences taken from all types of concerts we've played.
+It's really the essence of the whole band."